‘So, despite the fact that Ryanair have denied they’re now actively splitting up travellers, the evidence suggests they’re lying through their teeth…’

 What I can’t deal with from Ryanair is the blatant lying.
 Just tell us you’re separating anyone who checks in together.
 Just admit it and we’ll all get on with it.
 I’d certainly have more respect for them if they were telling the truth.

 OK, so maybe that’s a lie, but at least I’d feel better for their poor staff.
 At the end of the day, it’s them that have the job of dealing with angry and frustrated passengers.
-Particularly when they can’t explain why people have empty seats next to them but are sat nowhere near the folks they boarded with.
+Particularly when they can’t explain why people have empty seats next to them but are sat 1o rows from their buddies.
 It’s not their fault, but they’re the public face of the company, so they get the flak.